 Through this policy the required SES goes beyond encouragement and 'must' set out how requirements in relation to climate change mitigation, adaptation and wider sustainability are met.
-This policy supported by the new Building Standards Regulations (anticipated Dec 2022) will further enhance the required set standards for specific types of developments reaching a higher level of sustainability and energy in emissions standards.
-Higher building standards end energy efficiency will play a key role in tackling issues relating to fuel poverty i.e. it is particularly important for low income families that their homes are energy efficient.
+This policy also enhances the required set standards for specific types of developments reaching an active level of sustainability (Silver Standard except in the case of social/affordable housing which is Gold).
+Gold has been chosen as the preferred option for this sector of housing as an appropriate response to issues relating to fuel poverty i.e. it is particularly important for low income families that their homes are energy efficient.
 These enhanced levels of required compliance along with the requirement for the development of and SES are likely to achieve a significant improvement on current levels of sustainability and contribute to carbon emission reductions during the LDP2 period (up to 2027).